jhui/jhui.github.io/_backup/2017-03-17-Deep-learning-tutorial-2.markdown

                                           labels: mnist.test.labels}))
 ```

-For completeness, here is the code listing.
+For completness, here is the code listing.
 This file depends on "tensorflow.examples.tutorials.mnist" which is used to read the MNist data.
 ```python
 import argparse
 import sys